damianhakert/damianhakert.github.io/source/_posts/2016-03-30-using-omnibus-gitlab-to-ship-gitlab.md

 [hate](https://twitter.com/phessler/status/672747920635109376)
 [them](https://twitter.com/jiphex/status/672746104103051265).

-Let's take a look at what kind of decisions we need make on every release of GitLab and how omnibus-gitlab package fits into this process.
+Let's take a look at what kind of decisions we need to make on every release of GitLab and how omnibus-gitlab package fits into this process.

 <!--more-->

 ## Omnibus concept

-The [Omnibus project] is a brainchild of Chef Inc.
+The [Omnibus project] is the brainchild of Chef Inc.
 Their product, Chef Server, was notoriously hard to install and configure.
-To tackle this issue the omnibus project was created.
+To tackle this issue the Omnibus project was created.
 The idea behind it was to have one binary package for the supported OS that would install all required dependencies and allow configuration of each required component.
-This meant that the end binary package would not be lean like packages that people usually encounter.
-In fact, they will be "fat" and hence [the name omnibus].
+This meant that the end binary package will not be lean like the packages that people usually encounter.
+In fact, they will be "fat" and hence [the name Omnibus].
 This also meant going against [the Unix design principles] which favor [composable components] as opposed to [monolithic software] (which reminds Unix users too much of Windows software).